BackofenLab/RNAProt/README.md

 rnaprot gt --in test/PUM2_PARCLIP.positives.fa --neg-in test/PUM2_PARCLIP.negatives.fa --out PUM2_PARCLIP_gt_out --report
 ```

-We can then take a look at the report.rnaprot_gt.html inside test_gt_out, informing us about similarities and differences between the positive and negative set.
+We can then take a look at the <em>report.rnaprot_gt.html</em> inside `test_gt_out`, informing us about similarities and differences between the positive and negative set.
 The content of the HTML report depends on selected features (e.g. --str, ...), and the input type given to "rnaprot gt" (FASTA sequences, genomic sites BED, or transcript sites BED).
 Here for example we can compare k-mer statistics of the positive and negative set, observing that the positives tend to contain more AA, UU, and AU repeat sites.
 This likely also contributes to the lower sequence complexity of the postive set (see Sequence complexity distribution).

 Next we train a model on the created dataset, using default parameters.
 For this we simply run rnaprot train with the rnaprot gt output folder as --in folder.
 We also enable --verbose-train, to see the learning progress over the number of epochs: